If you’re a dog parent, you’re probably familiar with those burnt-out patches of grass that frequently

 clean, dry container to catch the urine, and store it in the fridge until you can get it to the vet.
 We don’t

-recommend using a jam jar – minute traces of glucose remaining even after washing can upset the
+recommend using a jam jar – minute traces of glucose remaining even after washing can upset the results of the

 It is unfortunately inevitable that your grass will suffer some damage from your dog’s urine.
 It is a